 Big 4 firm charged \$54,000 for a limited scope audit, which is about \$40,000-45,000 too high.
-There are so many high quality medium and small size CPA firms with auditing practices that you don't need the panache of getting a Big 4 firm audit...
+There are so many high quality medium and small size CPA firms with auditing practices that you don't need the panache of getting a Big 4 firm audit.

 The question for the last couple of years for me is independence.
-Auditors of retirement plans need to be independent and should not have any financial interests in the plan or the plan sponsor that would affect their ability to render an objective, unbiased opinion about the plan.
+Auditors of retirement plans need to be independent and should not have any financial interests in the plan or the plan sponsor or the other plan providers that would affect their ability to render an objective, unbiased opinion about the plan.

 A TPA in New York had to fold its operation into a sister TPA because the people running it had a pecuniary interest in the auditing firm that they referred their audit required clients to.
-I have also come across an auditing firm that is also
+I have also come across an auditing firm that is also the financial advisor of plans that it audits.
+While many plan sponsor probably don't care about a nefarious situation, they will if the Department of Labor ever came around and declared that the plan sponsor's independent audit requirement was not met, so their previous Form 5500 were considered invalid.
+After being socked with hundreds of thousands of dollars in penalties, they would care.

 A good audit ensures the financial condition of the plan and serves as a check and balance on the other plan providers.
 The requirements to get an audit should never be taken lightly.
 While the purpose of an audit is to gauge the financial integrity of the plan, a good audit will review plan terms, plan investments, distribution of benefits, participant loans, potential prohibited transaction, discrimination testing, and timeliness of contributions among other major issues for review.
 A good audit firm will be through in their review and may identify mistakes made by the TPA, financial advisor, or ERISA attorney.
 A mediocre audit firm will make short shrift of the audit process and let mistakes pass.
 I recall one plan sponsor that had participants fail to make quarterly payments on a loan.
-What should have been a defaulted loan, deemed distribution, and a taxable event was ignored by the TPA and audit firm.
+What the TPA and the audit firm should have treated as a defaulted loan, deemed distribution, and a taxable event that was ignored.
 It was discovered by the Internal Revenue Service on their audit and the plan sponsor was penalized an amount that the TPA and audit firm eventually ended up eating.

-It should be noted that one way a plan

-sponsor can curb the expense of plan audits without sacrificing quality is the use of a limited scope audit.
+It should be noted that one way a plan sponsor can curb the expense of plan audits without sacrificing quality is the use of a limited scope audit.
 While most plan audits are full scope audit, a limited scope audit is when the audit firm does not perform the audit of investments (valuation and existence) and plan-level investment activity.
 This limited scope exception is only allowed when a trust company serves as the plan's trustee and the trust company certifies its own asset statements.
 So while the use of a corporate trustee does not reduce the plan sponsor's liability, it can reduce the cost of an audit since a limited scope audit is less expensive than a full scope.